PGDE Secondary (Home Economics)

 - enquiry-based learning

 Placements are an invaluable way of building on your theoretical learning and seeing the evidence of how teaching Home Economics can benefit young people.

 You will complete an 18-week placement in two different secondary schools in Scotland.
 Placements are generated through the GTCS Student Placement System (SPS) and are based on a student’s term time address.
-Students may be required to travel within a 90 minutes radius to their placement.
-Under no circumstances should students source their own placement.
+Students may be required to travel within a 90 minutes radius to their placement and travel expenses are self-funded.

 Please see the 'Entry requirements and application information' tab for information on costs related to placements.

 This is a full-time, demanding course, lasting 36 weeks in total, split into 18 weeks of campus teaching and online learning and 18 weeks on placement.

 We have an upper limit of 28 students per course.

 You can read more about the teaching staff on this course at the bottom of this page.
 Please note that teaching staff is subject to change.

 - Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on your achieving the GTCS Standard for Provisional Registration.
 This module is Assessed by observation of teaching practice in Schools at SCQF Level 10 and through your maintaining an e-portfolio of evidence-based practice.